segment-boneyard/s3-dynamo-lambda/Readme.md

     export AWS_SECRET_ACCESS_KEY="xxxxxxxx"
     export AWS_REGION="us-east-1"

-Terraform will also ask you for specific variables as well, which you'll want to save in a `terraform.tfvars` file.
-You'll need to supply the name of your bucket, your aws account id and the region where you want to add your infrastructure.
-It should looks something like this
+Terraform will also ask you for specific variables as well, which you'll want to save in a `terraform.tfvars` file in your root directory.
+You'll need to supply the name of the bucket you'd like to add, your aws account id (a 12-digit number found under your account), and the region where you want to add your infrastructure.
+It should look something like this

     bucket_name = "your-bucket-name"
     aws_account_id = "386218347676"
     aws_region = "us-east-1"

 From there, just run `make`.
-This will spin up your s3 bucket, lambda function, and dynamo instance, all with the appropriate permissions.
+This will spin up your S3 bucket, Lambda function, and Dynamo instance, all with the appropriate permissions.

     $ make

 The last thing you'll need to do is enable an event notification for your bucket, which haven't been setup for terraform yet.
-You can enable it in the AWS console.
-There are instructions on how to do that [here](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html#SettingBucketNotifications-enable-events).
+You can enable it in the AWS console, following the instructions found [here](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html#SettingBucketNotifications-enable-events).

 Finally, you'll want to [add your bucket to the S3 integration for your Segment project](https://segment.com/docs/integrations/amazon-s3/).

 ![](https://cloudup.com/cSdeplmW4Vs+)

 And, that's it.
 You're done!
 A totally hosted analytics pipeline.
+Query away my friend!

-## The lambda function
+## The Lambda function

 We've stored our example lambda function in the [segment.js][https://github.com/segmentio/s3-dynamo-lambda/blob/master/segment.js] file.
 It reads from our S3 event logs, splits the line separated json, and adds the counts of different events into Dynamo.